Abbey Road: "I Want You (She's So Heavy)"

 "I Want You (She's So Heavy)" was written by Lennon about his relationship with Ono, and he made a deliberate choice to keep the lyrics simple and concise.
 Author Tom Maginnis writes that the song had a progressive rock influence, with its unusual length and structure, repeating guitar riff, and white noise effects, though he noted the "I Want You" section has a straightforward blues structure.

 The finished song is a combination of two different recording attempts.
-The first attempt occurred in February 1969, almost immediately after the Get Back/Let It Be sessions with Billy Preston.
+The first attempt occurred in February 1969, almost immediately after the Get Back / Let It Be sessions with Billy Preston.
 This was subsequently combined with a second version made during the Abbey Road sessions proper in April.
 The two sections together ran to nearly eight minutes, making it the Beatles' second-longest released track.
-Lennon used Harrison's Moog synthesizer with a white noise setting to create a "wind" effect that was overdubbed on the second half of the track.
+Lennon used Harrison's Moog synthesiser with a white noise setting to create a "wind" effect that was overdubbed on the second half of the track.
 During the final edit, Lennon told Emerick to "cut it right there" at 7 minutes and 44 seconds, creating a sudden, jarring silence that concludes the first side of Abbey Road (the recording tape would have run out within 20 seconds as it was).
 The final mixing and editing of the track occurred on 20 August 1969, the last day on which all four Beatles were together in the studio.

 Side two

 "Here Comes the Sun"

 "Here Comes the Sun" was written by Harrison in Eric Clapton's garden in Surrey during a break from stressful band business meetings.
 The basic track was recorded on 7 July 1969.
 Harrison sang lead and played acoustic guitar, McCartney provided backing vocals and played bass, and Starr played the drums.
 Lennon was still recovering from his car accident and did not perform on the track.
-Martin provided an orchestral arrangement in collaboration with Harrison, who overdubbed a Moog synthesizer part on 19 August, immediately before the final mix.
+Martin provided an orchestral arrangement in collaboration with Harrison, who overdubbed a Moog synthesiser part on 19 August, immediately before the final mix.

 Though not released as a single, the song attracted attention and critical praise, and was included on the compilation 1967–1970.
 It has been featured several times on BBC Radio 4's Desert Island Discs, having been chosen by Sandie Shaw, Jerry Springer, Boris Johnson and Elaine Paige.
 The Daily Telegraph's Martin Chilton said it was "almost impossible not to sing along to".
 Since digital downloads have become eligible to chart, it reached number 56 in 2010 after the Beatles' back catalogue was released on iTunes.
-It is also the most streamed Beatles song on Spotify.

 Harrison recorded a guitar solo for this track that did not appear in the final mix.
 It was rediscovered in 2012, and footage of Martin and Harrison's son Dhani listening to it in the studio was released on the DVD of Living in the Material World.